andy-thomason/genetics/README.md

 See Wikipedia for a more comprehensive discussion.

-We can use the suffix array to look up the position of any sequence by, for example, doing a binary chop on the substrings.
-In practice this is not a sensible thing to do as each of the memory accesses to the substrings may cost thousands of cycles.

-We can also calculate the Burrows-Wheeler Transform (BWT) which simplifies the task of finding the sequence prior to the current one, allowing you to extend the search by one letter in each operation.
-This also is a very inefficient use of modern memory architectures which are deeply heirarchical.

-Calculating a full suffix array for the 3.2 billion letters of the human genome is an expensive process, but fortunately we don't need to compute a full suffix array as sequences of 16 or more letters are likely to be unique.

-Far better is to calculate a hybrid indexed suffix array which gives you all the substrings starting with a fixed number of letters.
+For simplicity, we calculate a hybrid indexed suffix array which gives you all the substrings starting with a fixed number of letters.
 For this we add an index of 2^(2N) entries for N letters the suffixes sorted by address in the array instead of value.
+We hope to extend this to optionally use a variable length and hash methods in the future as well as to support reduced size indices for low memory machines.

 This means that we can use two very expensive memory accesses to find a set of addresses for a sequence and then a small number of very inexpensive accesses and a merge operation